Techcatchers/Geeksters-Slack-Chatbot/README.md

     **NOTE: You need a health tips dataset for the same and I have provided a demo dataset for storing more health tips by scraping any websites or downloading available datasets.**
 7. Your users will get an entire set of premade help commands on the chatbot whenever they would like to know about any of the available commands.

-AND many more feature coming soon...
+AND many more features coming soon...

 ## Requirements